-Joining the NSP Young Professionals Lab gives you the chance to be a driver of change in Indonesia-South Korea relations.
+NSP Young Professionals Lab provides its participants a chance to be the driver of change in the Indonesia-ROK relations.

-Challenge your initial assumptions and redefine problems by exchanging views with high-level policymakers, experts, and current practitioners.
+Challenge their initial assumptions and redefine problems by exchanging views with high-level policymakers, experts, and current practitioners.

 Gain a richer and deeper understanding of the New Southern Policy.

-Expand your knowledge about relevant aspects related to Indonesia-South Korean affairs.
+Expand their knowledge about relevant aspects related to Indonesia-Korean affairs.

-Develop your skills in policymaking and public speaking through policy drafting workshops and briefing sessions.
+Develop their skills in policymaking and public speaking through policy drafting workshops and briefing sessions.

-Partake in cementing a closer and more constructive partnership between Indonesia and South Korea.
+Partake in cementing a closer and more constructive partnership between Indonesia and Korea.

-Have your ideas disseminated to the government, relevant institutions, and beyond through the Joint Policy Recommendation Paper.
+Have their ideas disseminated to the government, relevant institutions, and beyond through the Joint Policy Recommendation Paper.

 Join a network of young professionals and partner affiliations from across sectors.